 Genealogy Course @ Ridgewood Adult Education / Benjamin Franklin Middle School

 The Society also conducted a four-week Adult Education course at the Benjamin Franklin Middle School in Ridgewood.
-This course is also usually offered in the spring.
-This class is current not scheduled, please contact us if you are interested email@example.com.
+This course is usually offered in the spring.
+This class is currently not scheduled, please contact us if you are interested firstname.lastname@example.org.